Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 **The application is an offline first application and does not have an build-in online synchronization function, so most of the data is stored locally on the user's mobile phone.**

-For example, all the local tasks you created, all the thoughts recorded, the dynamics of the design, and the shop items.
+For example, all the local tasks you created, all the feelings recorded, the achievements you designed, and the shop items.

 **Only the content you actively share publicly in the "World" module will be stored on the server.
 And these contents all support deletion and destruction operations.**

-For example, the team you created in the "World" module, the news published after joining the team after completing the task, the products that are actively shared, and so on.
+For example, the team you created in the "World" module, the activities you published after completing the team tasks, the shop items that are actively shared, and so on.

 #### 1.4 Crash Report

-The App also uses ACRA/Firebase Crashlytics to collect crash report  info, but it will not be associated with any personal information.
+The App also uses ACRA/Firebase Crashlytics to collect crash report infomation, but it will not be associated with any personal information.

 #### 1.5 Account deletion/Data deletion